jsammarco/AXIS_VAPIX_API_TOOLS/README.md

 - Uses **Basic or Digest auth** automatically (`curl --anyauth` equivalent).
 - Method-aware prompts in the interactive menu:
   - `addText` / `setText`: guided prompts for camera number, position, colors, and text (newlines normalized to `%0A`).
+  - `addImage`: requests camera number, image path, and position.
+  - `setImage`: asks for overlay identity plus optional overlay path and/or position updates.
+  - `listImages`: sends the request without asking for parameters.
   - `remove`: prompts only for overlay identity (with optional context echo).
-  - All other methods accept key=value pairs plus optional extra params.
+  - Other methods accept a single round of key=value pairs when parameters are needed.
   - Shows the JSON payload **and the equivalent curl command** before sending the request.

 Run fully from the CLI: